QuAIR/state_moment_codes/README.md

 ## Overview

 This is a Github repository for the academic research of "Near-Optimal Simultaneous Estimation of Quantum State Moments."
 This work introduces a framework for the resource-efficient simultaneous estimation of quantum state moments via qubit reuse.
-The method addresses the challenges of high resource requirements in existing approaches, offering a scalable route to quantum system characterization and spectroscopy on near-term quantum hardware.

 ## Context